 In this post lets look at a tool that can help assist you in identifying those things that waste time (actions that are not propelling you forward to your goal.)
 Lets identify the really important things and use a format to lay out in order what is important in a system that is clear and easy to follow.

 Time Management - Getting Organized

 These items should be done right away.
 They can be emergency issues.
 Paying an important bill or finishing up the report that your employer is expecting to be on his desk in the morning.
 Making it on time for important meeting that involve where you work.
 These are all urgent and must be done tasks.

 Items you plan to work on.
 These task still have a specific time deadline.
 Setting a time line to assure they are done is important here.
 Once you start implementing this time management tool when the item is completed the items will then move into the urgent list.
 I like using the Word SMART standing for Specific, Measurable, Agreed upon and Time.
 Many of the items in this category include developing personal and career objectives.

-These could include the request that are made from other people which are not of importance to you and your schedule.
+These could include the request that are made from other people.
+They are not important to you and your schedule.
 Maybe you are doing these things because you are avoiding telling them no and that you do not have the time.
 To the other person the item may be very important but not for you.
 Be kind and keep good rapport with the person.
 These task add not real value of meaning to you.
-These are time suckers or wasters so make sure to list them and take the time to be thorough and identify them early on.
+These are time suckers or wasters.
+Make sure to list them and take the time to be thorough and identify them early on.

 Here you include surfing the web, playing video games, watching television.
-These are things you do everyday that add little to no value to the personal goals you want to set for your life.
+These are things you do everyday that add little to no value to your personal goals.

-Time Management Also Means Time For You
+Time Management Means Time For You

 t is vital that you make yourself and your well being first and foremost.
 You need time to charge your batteries.
 If this mean working out, doing yoga, a walk on the beach, make it a priority.
-We get overwhelmed.
+We easily get overwhelmed.
 Stuck with fear, anger, frustration, depression and anxiety.
 They beat themselves up.
 They feel incapable and unworthy in their inability to stick to a schedule.

 Time Management and Ending Procrastination

-- Give Yourself A Reward.
 You will stay motivated if you reward yourself for meeting small task.
 You are already feeling the satisfaction of completing the goal.
 For each the reward looks different.
 Maybe you spend an hour doing something mindless.
 Surfing the web, going out for a movie or socializing with friends.

 These are excellent tools.
 They will help you think about and plan to complete the goals and tasks you have for the future.
 You will actually find your day will go much smoother.
-You will have more time and get more done.
+You have more time and get more done.
 If you cannot get started, seeking individual counseling is beneficial to you.
 Together let’s lay down a unique and individualized plan to get you organized and ready to stay on target.